scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 After the snippet notebook is installed, the user opens a new notebook to use the snippets.
 From that new notebook, the list of snippets will be exposed by clicking on the **<>** icon in the left margin of the notebook.
 This exposes a list of snippets.
 Click on the `Insert` button in the upper righthand corner of the snippet to copy the snippet to the current code cell in the notebook.

 We developed the  *colabcctbxsnips* library and stored it in a Colab Notebook (https://github.com/MooersLab/colabcctbxsnips).
 Two snippets have the code for installing *mamba* and then *cctbx* (Fig. :ref:`colab`).
 These code snippets have to be run before cctbx can be accessed.
 The two code fragments take less than two minutes to install the required software.

 .. figure:: ./figs/colab.png
    :align: center
    :scale: 31%
    :figclass: bht

-   Snippets for installing *mamba* and then *cctbx* on Google Colab. :label:`colab`
+   Snippets from the *cctbx* library for installing *mamba* and then *cctbx* on Google Colab. :label:`colab`

 The Colab snippet system also lacks support for tab triggers and tab stops.
 We address this problem by supplying a a copy of the snippet with the sites of the tab stops marked up like a yasnippet snippet.